 Each user of the Windows network has their own home directory for storing their own files.
 The home directories are located on servers dedicated to this purpose: when you log in to the university’s Windows computer, the server grants you access to your own home directory based on your username.
 Since the home directory is not located on the workstation you are using, but on the network, the home directory is also often called a “network drive”.

-Files saved in the home directory are backed up automatically once every 24 hours.
+Files saved in the home directory are backed up automatically several times every 24 hours.
 In addition to good information security, the advantage with using a network drive is that you can normally access the files on it from anywhere in the world.
 It is also possible to access the university’s Z network drive from outside the university network (read more about remote access elsewhere in the course material).

 Please note that there are a couple of other locations on the university’s Windows computers from which saved files will be directed straight to your own home directory: